 -waterproof jacket and trousers (depending on the weather forecast)

 -hand gloves(it can snow on the mountain in August also)

 -sun glasses, hat and sun cream (high factor)

 -energy bars, chocolates, other food for during the climb (the longest stretch without huts is 5 hours long.
 You can get warm food at the huts, so don’t exaggerate with snacks)

 -alpine club membership card (if you are a member, you get some discount on sleeping, if not don’t worry about it)

 About the Guide

-I was born on 4.8.1979 in Jesenice.
 I am a UIAGM mountain guide, ski instructor and sports teacher and the current president of the Slovenian Mountain Guide Association.